akhanal/notes/chessguideforkids.md

 ### Part 6: Your First Steps to Playing!

-1.  **Watch a Video:** Ask a grown-up to search for "how to set up a chess board for kids" or "how chess pieces move for kids" on YouTube.
-Sometimes seeing it helps a lot!
-2.  **Practice Moving:** Just get out a board and practice moving each piece one by one.
+1.  **Practice Moving:** Just get out a board and practice moving each piece one by one.
 Don't worry about an opponent yet.
 Just move your pawns, then your rooks, etc.
-3.  **Play with a Grown-Up (Patiently!):** Ask a parent or older sibling to play a *very slow* game with you.
+2.  **Play with a Grown-Up (Patiently!):** Ask a parent or older sibling to play a *very slow* game with you.
     * **Rule 1:** Remind them to tell you what piece they are moving and how it moves.
     * **Rule 2:** Don't worry about winning or losing at first.
 Just try to remember how your pieces move!
     * **Rule 3:** Ask questions!
 "Can my pawn move there?"
 "Is my King safe?"